 You can’t reduce Project Administration and Reporting Times by 75% if no one is using your PMO tool

-Depending on how mature your IT Project Management Organisation (PMO) is, you might decide you need a cross between a work management solution and a full portfolio management solution.
+Depending on how mature your IT Project Management Organization (PMO) is, you might decide you need a cross between a work management solution and a full portfolio management solution.
 The good news is—you don’t have to choose.

-Experts agree that for most enterprises, and for agile and bimodal IT PM in particular, the best tech for IT PM is scalable for all user levels and needs only an exemplary user experience (UX) to provide an immediate return on investment (ROI).
+Experts agree that for most enterprises, and for agile and bimodal IT project management in particular, the best tech for IT PM is scalable for all user levels and needs only an exemplary user experience (UX) to provide an immediate return on investment (ROI).
 (You might surmise here that of course I am talking about KeyedIn in particular).

-Let’s look at what constitutes an impactful UI philosophy in our PM space; how UX ensures adoption with your most potent PM groups; and how your organisation will benefit from super-charged UX in your PM platform.
+Let’s look at what constitutes an impactful UI philosophy in our PM space; how UX ensures adoption with your most potent PM groups; and how your organization will benefit from super-charged UX in your PM platform.

 “Aye, there’s the rub”

 When we build our solutions, the first thing we look at and incorporate is what our customers tell us is keeping them up at night.
 The number one complaint is that users are not using their current PM solution because they can’t figure it out.
 It’s too complex for non-IT people—and up to 50% of your project teams lack the background to use such complex systems readily.
 Abysmal project success rates follow.
-In fact, according to the Project Management Institute, organisations surveyed reported 44% of their projects being challenged, late, over budget or reduced in scope, with an additional 24% considered failures, leaving only 32% categorized as successful.
+In fact, according to the Project Management Institute, organizations surveyed reported 44% of their projects being challenged, late, over budget or reduced in scope, with an additional 24% considered failures, leaving only 32% categorized as successful.

 Walk before you run